RichUch/gh-portfolio/README.md

   - Project test ❌

 Current
+  - Arrow dark theme ✅
-  - Translations for Skills
+  - Translations for Skills (French years) ❌
-  - Link to actual projects ->
+  - Link to actual projects in Projects section-> ❌
+  - Link to projects from skill window ❌
-  - File Upload
+  - File Upload ❌
+  - Better sentences for experience in Skills modal ❌
+  - Better feedback message on email send/error/missing fields ❌
+  - Hover on skills to show quick overview (Experience and Projects) ❌
+  - Edit the scrollbar ❌
 ## Technologies Used

 Portfolio Setup